ALL THE TIME IN THE WORLD

 In August of 1996, I was a recently-divorced, forty-year-old musician living in Santa Fe.
 Dan had just flown from Maine to Colorado, to try and save his marriage.

 His wife, Anastasia, said she might consider a reconciliation, if he agreed to go into counseling.
-She suggested he see her friend Anna, who had a master’s degree in psychology from the University of Chicago.
+She suggested he see her friend Anna (not her real name,) who had a master’s degree in psychology from the University of Chicago.
 She had counseled other couples in Pagosa and Dan knew her, since she’d been to the ranch, so he agreed.
 He started weekly sessions, thinking it would lead to couple’s therapy.
 He was a few sessions in when Anastasia decided she wasn’t coming back, with or without counseling.
 Dan continued therapy, to help deal with the end of their marriage.

 On November 2nd, we went out on our first date.
 Therapy seemed pointless now, and he was going to let Anna know he was done, when two things happened.
 First, a strange letter from Anna just after Thanksgiving made it clear she was obsessed with him.
 Second, something Anastasia said made Dan realize that Anna had divulged things he’d said during his therapy sessions with her.